What is CrossFit?

 The CrossFit program is designed for universal scalability making it an exceptional workout program for any committed individual regardless of experience.
 The same routines are used for elderly individuals with heart disease and elite athletes.
 We scale load and intensity; we don’t change programs.

-Sign Up For A FREE week!
+Sign Up For 2 FREE Classes!

 © 2013 CrossFit DOA